Wisconsin workplace shooting suspect had revoked gun permit

-MADISON, Wis.
+MIDDLETON, Wis.
 (AP) — The suspect in a Wisconsin workplace shooting that seriously injured three people this week had his concealed-carry permit revoked and was unable to legally purchase a firearm, police said Friday.

 Middleton Police Chief Chuck Foulke said the gunman, 43-year-old Anthony Tong, had “contact” with police in South Dakota in 2004 that involved a mental health issue.
 Foulke didn’t give details of the South Dakota incident, but he cautioned against concluding that mental health was an issue in Wednesday’s shooting at WTS Paradigm in Middleton.

-Foulke said police still don’t know what motivated the attack .
+Foulke said police still don’t know what motivated the Wednesday morning attack .
 Tong, who had worked at the company since April 2017 and had no criminal history in the state, was fatally shot by police responding to the incident.

+The police chief said the Bureau of Alcohol, Tobacco, Firearms and Explosives is tracking down the origin of the 9mm semiautomatic pistol used in the attack.

 Most Read Nation & World Stories